kashinak/kashinak-content-portfolio/README.md

 As an employer or creative partner, the user can view Kashina's portfolio easily on mobile and desktop. see wireframes and mockups scketches.
 The 'about' and 'resume' pages provide a breif work history skill section and 3 reasons why employers should hire Kashina.
 There is a 'cv download' menu item and download icon in the footer that provides a .pdf of Kashina Kessler's resume.

 ### User Stories
-- First Time Visitor Goals
+- First Time Visitor Goals:
   - I want to intuitively navigate through the site to see if Kashina is a good fot for our company.
   - I want to easily view Kashina's video work.
   - I want to know Kashina's video work.
 - Returning Visitor Goals:
   - I want to easily download Kashina's resume.
   - I want to eamil a link to one of Kashina's videos to forward to my colleague.
   - I want to contact Kashina to discuss a creative project.
 - Frequent User Goals:
   - I want to check and see if Kashina has improved on her coding skillset.
   - I want to check and see if Kashina has added any new work to her portfolio.
   - I want to see Kashina’s availability to work with me on a creative video job.

 ## Design